blue-lotus-lab/LibExtentions/README.md

 We are not just a group or team; we are a decentralized consortium of blockchain developers.
 Our commitment lies in the creation of products and codes designed to empower and enrich the broader blockchain community.

 **Disclaimer**:\
-Do smart security audit to all this codes before using on your product.
+Do smart security audit to all codes before using on your product.
 We are not responsible to any problem.
 <!--
 **Information**:\
 We are build creative utitls/libraries/smartcontracts for developers/users/organizations.
 Our codes maybe using other infrastructures like openzeppelin into some codes.